spykor/Big-Sur_AMD-FX-6300_GA-990XA-UD3/README.md

 Finally the solution came from a post on https://forum.amd-osx.com site.

-The **EFI** provided by the author of the post worked flawlessly with just a m inor adjustment for the number of CPUs in 3 Kernel patches as per instructions in https://github.com/AMD-OSX/AMD_Vanilla/tree/master
+The **EFI** provided by the author of the post worked flawlessly with just a minor adjustment for the number of CPUs in Kernel patches as per instructions in https://github.com/AMD-OSX/AMD_Vanilla/tree/master

 **Prerequisites**